amaatouq/netwise/app/README.md

 ## Deployment

 There are many ways the app can be deployed.
-Netwise has no special dependencies beyond normal Meteor requirements: Node.js + Mongo.
+Empirica has no special dependencies beyond normal Meteor requirements: Node.js + Mongo.

 We will go through the deployment on one of the easiest solution using `Meteor Galaxy`.
 But there are many other options so we recommend you take a